 Rustic (or as many websites and blogs are now calling it “rustic chic”) weddings are still all the rage, particularly if you’re having your big event in a part of the country where barns, farms or covered bridges are a plenty.
 The theme is a natural fit for couples who love the outdoors or simply want a unique wedding that is inspired by nature.

-While the setting itself acts as a natural, rustic backdrop for the big day (think outdoor weddings in barns, meadows, backyards, wineries and gardens), it’s the details that really bring home the rustic theme.
-Thankfully many wedding providers have expanded their inventories to meet the cry for rustic inspired accoutrements.
+While the rustic wedding setting itself acts as a natural, rustic backdrop for the big day (think outdoor weddings in barns, meadows, backyards, wineries and gardens), it’s the details that really bring home the rustic theme.
+Thankfully many wedding providers have expanded their inventories to meet the cry for rustic wedding inspired accoutrements.
 Here are a few ideas to get you started.

 Ideas for Your Own Rustic Wedding